lhellborg/CarGame/README.md

 ###Add to your home screen Android
 Launch `Chrome` for Android and open the website or web page you want to pin to your home screen.
 Tap the `menu` button and tap `Add to homescreen`.
 You’ll be able to enter a name for the shortcut and then Chrome will add it to your home screen.

+###How to build
+From the `src` code:
+- download `package.json`, `gulpfile.js`and the `src` folder and put in a _directory_ of your choice on your computer
+- direct yourself to _the directory_ that you choosed in the terminal and run `npm install`.
+This will create a file `node-modules`in your directory with the files you need to run `gulp`.
+- run `gulp todist`, which will _minify_ all of the **css and js** files and put them in a directory called `dist` in the correct folders.
+It will also copy all the other files to their correct destinations.
+- run `gulp serve` to run from the `app` directory or `gulp serve:dist` to run from the compressed and minified dist directory.
+This will run the Public transportation app on localhost port 9099.